python/cpython/Doc/using/cmdline.rst

 The first entry in the module search path is the directory that contains the input script, if there is one.
-Otherwise, the first entry is the current directory, which is the case when executing the interactive shell, a :ref:`-c <using-on-interface-option-c>` command, or :ref:`-m <using-on-interface-option-m>` module.
+Otherwise, the first entry is the current directory, which is the case when executing the interactive shell, a :option:`-c` command, or :option:`-m` module.

 The :envvar:`PYTHONPATH` environment variable is often used to add directories to the search path.
 If this environment variable is found then the contents are